 in FP7 and Horizon 2020, is the member of the consortium who is the principal point of contact on behalf of the members of the consortium in relations with the Commission or the relevant funding body.
 The coordinator is identified as such in the Grant Agreement.

-is the legal right granted to an author, composer, playwright, publisher or distributor to exclusive publication, production, sale, or distribution of literary -, musical -, dramatic -, or artistic work.
+is the legal right granted to an author, composer, playwright, publisher or distributor to the exclusive publication, production, sale, or distribution of a literary, musical, dramatic, or artistic work.

 the Community Research and Development Information System is the European Commission's primary public repository and portal to disseminate information on all EU-funded research projects and their results in the broadest sense.